 Cell phone companies are often changing up their plan specifics.
 If you own your own phone outright, then it is easy to take advantage of these changes.

 I have often found that my current cell phone provider has a better plan that I didn’t know about.
-A simple phone call often gets me in a better plan for a lower rate.
-This is very easy to do because I own my cell phone outright and am not locked into to any long term plan.
+A simple phone call often gets me on a better plan for a lower rate.
+This is very easy to do because I own my cell phone outright and am not locked into any long-term plan.

 There are also a lot of discount phone providers that are now available.
 They often work off of the network of larger companies so service coverage is not an issue.
-In Canada, my favourite is Public Mobile (who hubby currently has his phone plan through).
-And in the USA, my favourite low-cost cell phone provider is Boost Mobile.
+In Canada, my favourite is Public Mobile (we are currently paying less than $20 a month for 2 cell phone plans).
+And in the USA, my favourite low-cost cell phone provider is Mint Mobile.

 Your internet provider